britzl/emthree/README.md

 ## EmthreeAPI - Callbacks

 ### emthree.on_match(board, fn)
 Set a function to be called whenever a match on the board is detected.
 Use this callback to remove the blocks involved in the match and optionally also create new blocks based on the match.
+The default implementation will remove the blocks and do nothing else.

 **PARAMETERS**
 * ```board``` (table) - The board that will notify when a match is detected